Melissa Ingram

-Melissa Ingram (born 24 June 1985 in Henderson, New Zealand) is a retired New Zealand swimmer.
+Melissa Jane Ingram (born 24 June 1985 in Henderson, New Zealand) is a retired New Zealand swimmer.
 She won a bronze medal with Lauren Boyle, Helen Norfolk and Alison Fitch in the 4 × 200 m freestyle relay at the 2006 Commonwealth Games.

 Ingram competed at the 2008 Summer Olympics and the 2012 Summer Olympics.
 She announced her retirement on 15 March 2013.